Scroll to content

 Reporting to Parents

-We hold two Open Evenings during the year with a further optional meeting following receipt of the Annual School Report at the end of the Summer Term.
+We hold 3 Celebration Evenings during the year with a further optional meeting following receipt of the Annual School Report at the end of the Summer Term.
 These provide opportunities for you to discuss your child’s progress with the class teachers.
-Additional half termly reports also give an indication of general behaviour and attitude.
-For pupils in Year 6 the end of Key Stage 2 test results are expected during the same period as the annual reports are issued.
-You are, however, most welcome to discuss your child’s progress at any other time by prior arrangement with the class teacher or myself.
+For pupils in Year 6 and Year 4 respectively, the end of Key Stage 2 test results and Multiplication test results are expected during the same period as the annual reports are issued.
+You are, however welcome to discuss your child’s progress at any other time by prior arrangement with the class teacher or myself.

 Special Educational Needs